appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/testing-distribution.md

 vi ./projects/spacetech/global.yaml
 ```

 Check for the `testerWeb` key.
-If it doesn't exists, you can add it.
+If it doesn't exist, you can add it.

 You should create a `logoSvg` key under the `testerWeb` entry and enter the path of the logo `SVG` file from the host server.
 See the example `global.yaml` part: